EmployeeIssues.comU.S. Employee Rights in Plain English

 States may enact their own minimum wage laws that include or expand the minimum protections afforded by the FLSA; for example, states may mandate higher hourly pay rates than does the FLSA.
 Many states have enacted such laws, while others have simply adopted the FSLA "as is".

 Municipalities might have enacted their own minimum wage laws too, that include or expand the protections afforded at the state level.
 (Consequently, the information in this article may differ under state and municipal FLSA equivalents.)
-You are protected by whichever law—Federal, state or municipal—is the most generous.
+You are protected by whichever law — Federal, state or municipal — is the most generous.

 A few states mandate hourly pay rates that are lower than the Federal equivalent, presumably to ensure that employees who are not covered by the FLSA aren't forced to work for less.
 Regardless, employees in those states who are covered by the FLSA are entitled to receive the higher, Federal minimum wage.
 The FLSA always rules, except in states and municipalities that have more generous minimum wage laws.

 See State Labor Laws to research your work state's minimum wage law.
-Browse the Web site of the appropriate state labor department for the current dollar amount or related contact information.
+Browse the Web site of the relevant state labor department for the current dollar amount or related contact information.
 (Check at the municipal level too, such as with the city council.)
 Contact information is likely also in the government pages of your local phone directory.

 For legal advice, such as which between filing a claim or lawsuit is the better way to go in your particular situation, consult a lawyer.
 Such lawsuits are typically referred to as "wage and hour" lawsuits and many are class actions.